USS San Francisco (SSN-711): Grounding with seamount

-San Franciscos captain Commander Kevin Mooney was reassigned to a shore unit in Guam during the investigation of the collision.
+San Franciscos captain, Commander Kevin Mooney, was reassigned to a shore unit in Guam during the investigation of the collision.
 The Navy concluded that "several critical navigational and voyage planning procedures" were not being implemented aboard San Francisco, despite Mooney's otherwise remarkably good record.
 Consequently, the Navy relieved Mooney of his command and issued him a letter of reprimand.

 Six crewmen received non-judicial punishment hearings for hazarding a vessel and dereliction of duty, and they were reduced in rank and given letters of reprimand.

 Twenty other officers and men received awards for their actions in the crisis, including letters of commendation, the Navy and Marine Corps Achievement Medal, the Navy and Marine Corps Commendation Medal, and the Meritorious Service Medal.

-The seamount that San Francisco struck did not appear on the chart in use at the time of the accident, but other charts available for use indicated an area of "discolored water", an indication of the probable presence of a seamount.
+The seamount that San Francisco struck did not appear on the chart in use at the time of the grounding, but other charts available for use indicated an area of "discolored water", an indication of the probable presence of a seamount.
 The Navy determined that information regarding the seamount should have been transferred to the charts in use – particularly given the relatively uncharted nature of the ocean area that was being transited – and that the failure to do so represented a breach of proper procedures.

 Nonetheless, a subsequent study by UMass Amherst indicated that the Navy's charts did not contain the latest data relevant to the crash site because the geographical area was not a priority for the Defense Mapping Agency.
 Moreover, a subsequent report "found that the (submarine's parent) squadron and the group could have done more to prepare the ship for sea."
 Specifically, it determined that the submarine's squadron "did not take adequate action to correct previously identified deficiencies in open ocean navigation onboard SFO," and did not provide adequate oversight of San Franciscos navigation performance.
 Additionally, "The report also notes the document known as a 'Subnote' from the Group, which laid out a path and average speed, was delivered to the ship two-and-a-half days before San Francisco sailed, and the Group's own requirements are that it be to the ship three to five days before sailing."
 Ultimate responsibility for navigational safety rests with the ship's captain and crew, not the Subnote; however, "The report found that the Subnote did route the San Francisco through the area where it hit the seamount."

-San Francisco had recently replaced her nuclear fuel and she was thus expected to remain in service until 2017, so the Navy determined that repair of the submarine was in its best interests.
+San Francisco had recently replaced her nuclear fuel, and she was thus expected to remain in service until 2017, so the Navy determined that repair of the submarine was in its best interests.
 Temporary repairs were made in Guam to provide watertight integrity and forward buoyancy so that the boat could safely transit to another location for more extensive repairs.
 San Francisco steamed to Puget Sound Naval Shipyard (PSNS) in Bremerton, Washington via Pearl Harbor, Hawaii, where she arrived on 26 August 2005.